maiabennett/gorilla-cortisol/README.md

 # An analysis of gorilla microbiome and cortisol levels using BugSeq-er.
 ## The main goal of this project is to robustly investigate relationships between gorilla microbiome composition and cortisol measurements using 16S fecal microbiome sequencing data and fecal cortisol measurements.
-This will be accomplished by three methods:
+This will be accomplished by four methods:
 - Integration of cortisol data into the previously developed [BugSeq-er pipeline](https://github.com/clayton-lab/BugSeq-er) for 16S data analysis.
 - Threshold analysis (TITAN2) of cortisol and taxa abundance determined using BugSeq-er.
 - Regression analysis of cortisol and alpha diversity levels determined using BugSeq-er.